 The download button will provide you with a torrent file.
 You will need a BitTorrent client to assemble the download for these items.
-BitTorrent is one of the most common protocols for transferring large files, and all Jore’s work is licensed under Creative Commons which allows for downloading and sharing for personal use.
-The items on this page are approved and you have permission to download them!
+BitTorrent is one of the most common protocols for transferring large files, and all Jore’s work is licensed under Creative Commons which allows for downloading and sharing.
+Enjoy!

 09 Dec 2018